POLICY ANALYST, ENVIRONMENT,

 Education and Experience

-- Master’s degree in public policy, environment, business, health, science, etc., is desired or an equivalent combination of experience and training in a related field.
+- Two years of relevant work experience is desired or an equivalent combination of experience and training in a related field.

 Qualifications and Competencies

 - Solid knowledge and understanding of the Canadian environmental health regulatory system, knowledge of the federal and provincial greenhouse gas related acts and regulations an asset.
 Strong technical background through work experience, training or education

 - Strong research and analytical skills, ability to synthesize and analyse large quantities of data an asset;